JaakkoLipp/SYS-Projects/Project-1/README.md

-# Documentation for `reverse.c`
+# Documentation for reverse.c

 ## Overview

-`reverse.c` is a C program that reads lines from an input file, stores them in a dynamic array, and then writes them to an output file in reverse order.
+`reverse.c` reads lines from an input file, stores them in a dynamic array, and then writes them to an output file in reverse order.
 If no output file is provided, it prints the lines to the standard output.

 ## Usage

-The program is run from the command line with the following syntax:
+Run the program in a linux terminal with the following syntax:

 ```
 reverse <input> <output>